 Society is facing significant environmental challenges, including climate change, water scarcity and contamination, resource depletion, major changes in global energy production, and the long-term ecological impact of population growth.
 Scientists are actively working on improving these challenges, and you can be a part of the solution!
 Join us for an exciting week of exploring various aspects of earth and environmental science.

 - Analytical techniques in Earth Science

-- University opportunities and exciting careers in the Geosciences
+- University opportunities and exciting careers in Earth Sciences

 Eligibility and Application Information

-- Covered expenses: All in-workshop transportation, lodging, and meals plus a stipend are paid for by the National Science Foundation.
+- Covered expenses: All in-program transportation, lodging, and meals are paid for by the National Science Foundation.
 Participants will also receive a stiped of $50/day ($250 total).

 Meet the UWEC geology faculty and students who are part of the GEOPAths program.